nielstron/vimulator/README.md

 This plugin is not (yet) available via the official Plugin Manager.
 You may however manually install the compiled Plugin [as a "User Plugin"](http://plugins.jedit.org/install.php).
-For isabelle/jedit, the user plugin path is `$HOME/.isabelle/Isabelle2021/jedit/jars`.
+For Isabelle/jEdit 2021 on Linux/Mac, the user plugin path is `$HOME/.isabelle/Isabelle2021/jedit/jars`.

-You may find the corresponding `Vimulator.jar` in the Releases section or by building the project yourself.
+You may find the corresponding `Vimulator.jar` under [Releases](https://github.com/nielstron/vimulator/releases) or by building the project yourself.

 ## Building